CHICHEN ITZA!!!

 This temple was very beautiful just because of the various colors of greys.
 There was also several spectacular trees on its grounds whose roots were literally growing through the stones of the ruined temples.

 Next door to el Temple de los Grandes Mesas (Temple of the Large Tables), was el Templo de los Guerreros (The Temple of the Warriors, I think).
 This stunning place caused me to stop is awe.
 Hundreds and hundreds of pillars were erected in honor of the most valiant of the Mayan warriors; each pillar unique to its warrior.
-Due to the vast amount of pillars, we never got to see even half of them, but they--and the temple-- were beautiful to behold.
+Due to the vast amount of pillars, we never got to see even half of them, but they--and the temple-- were beautiful to behold."Fallen Warrior"

 This is the view as we turned to leave el Templo de los Guerreros.